Linseed Paint is very easy to use.

 Applying coats of linseed paint.

 One of the most common questions is 'Can I paint over existing paint?'
-In order to get the full wicking properties, we would always recommend painting onto bare substrates (so, remove old paint).
-This can sometimes be an absolute pain.
-However, we have a selection of tools and methods to make this a painless and even enjoyable task.
+Linseed paint will adhere to pretty much any existing paint.
+However, in order to get the full wicking properties and benefits, we would always recommend removing plastic or petrochemical existing paint (meaning any modern latex, acrylic or alkyd paint).
+Removing plastic or petrochemical paint can sometimes be a daunting task.
+We have a selection of tools and methods to speed this up and even make it an enjoyable task!

 Can you paint on any surface and substrate?
 All is explained here.
 Painting on exotic hard woods and metal.